MdMirajAnsari/InterviewNavigator/SQL SERVER/SQL.md

 🔰 JOIN vs UNION:
 JOIN: Combines columns from multiple tables.
 UNION: Combines rows from multiple tables with similar structure.

-🔰 DELETE vs DROP vs TRUNCATE:
-DELETE: Removes rows, with the option to filter.
-DROP: Removes the entire table or database.
-TRUNCATE: Deletes all rows but keeps the table structure.

-🔰 CTE vs TEMP TABLE:
-CTE: Temporary result set used within a single query.
-TEMP TABLE: Physical temporary table that persists for the session.

-🔰 SUBQUERIES vs CTE:
-SUBQUERIES: Nested queries inside the main query.
-CTE: Can be more readable and used multiple times in a query.

 🔰 ISNULL vs COALESCE:
 ISNULL: Replaces NULL with a specified value, accepts two parameters.